AmineZouitine/Cpad/README.md

 ```sh
 cp ~/.cpad ~/my_cpad_configuration
 ```
-What your friends should do
+What your friends should do:

 ```sh
 mv my_cpad_configuration ~/.cpad